I’m not Presbyterian. Can I attend Holston Camp? Will I fit in?

 Can I bring a phone, electronic games or music players to camp?

 We encourage campers to “unplug” and do not bring electronic devices to camp.
-We do not want to play “phone police” here nor do we want to be disturbed or distracted by campers who feel the need to engage in electronic text messaging, music, games, email, etc. If the camper cannot refrain from these activities for 5 days of camp, it would be best if that camper’s family sought an alternative camping experience.
+We consider this an opportunity to be awake and receptive to a transformational experience.
+If the camper cannot refrain from these activities for 5 days of camp, it would be best if that camper’s family sought an alternative camping experience.

 Campers are allowed to bring a camera-only device.
-We provide photos of campers and activities on the Holston Camp Facebook page for your daily review.
+We provide photos of campers and activities on the Holston Camp photo page for your daily review.

 Please understand that we make these requirements for the benefit of all campers in our program.
 We encourage campers to listen to nature, other campers and counselors, and the Holy Spirit for inspiration.